 There isn’t much real competition from Google for business dominance, though.
 Bloomberg reported in January 2018 that Google plans to go after Amazon’s consumer-facing Alexa services, and Google’s actions since then point much more to a smart home, family-centric system that isn’t trying to compete with Alexa for Business.

-Google Assistant doesn't have an enterprise-ready tool like Alexa for Business, which means any Google Home devices in the office would be stand-alone units with limited capabilities.
+Google Assistant doesn’t have an enterprise-ready tool like Alexa for Business, which means any Google Home devices in the office would be stand-alone units with limited capabilities.
+Google does have a Google Assistant for Business website, but its focus is on building consumer-facing skills to enhance business reach, not building a Google Assistant-powered smart office.

-If your business is considering investment in a voice activated digital platform with a high degree of customization, there's no contest: Go with Alexa and its diverse Skills tools.
+If your business is considering an investment in a voice activated digital platform with a high degree of customization, there’s no contest: Go with Alexa and its diverse Skills tools.

 - 16 technical Alexa skills IT pros should know (TechRepublic)